-The Audit Committee met three times during 2019/20.
-It provides a forum for reporting by the College's internal, regularity and financial statements auditors, who have access to the Committee for independent discussion without the presence of College management.
+The Committee provides a forum for reporting by the College's internal, regularity and financial statements auditors, who have access to the Committee for independent discussion without the presence of College management.
 The Committee also receives and considers reports from the main Further Education funding bodies as they affect the College's business.